 Welcome to the Victoria State Rose Garden website.
-With over 5000 roses (covering about 6 acres), the Victoria State Rose Garden is one of the tourist gems of Victoria.
+With over 5000 roses (covering about 5 hectares), the Victoria State Rose Garden is one of the tourist gems of Victoria.

-Check out our Facebook Page packed with beautiful up to the minute photos and interesting & useful information.
+Check out our Facebook Page packed with beautiful up to the minute photos, the majority of which are taken by Christine, the FB editor for VSRG, and interesting & useful information.

 The improvement was long overdue with visitors previously unable to locate the garden entrance due to foliage and inadequate signage.
 It is now easy to see the large Metal Entrance Arch from the car park.
 It has State Rose Garden inscribed and a side panel showing the plan of the 4.5 hectare garden.

 Entry is free but all donations are gratefully accepted as the Garden is maintained by volunteers.
 (Donation Tube inside the entrance)